Upgrade Your Turntable with Our Stelvio-Class Drive System

 Complete drive system for other manufacturers’ turntables

-This includes all of the items noted in the overview.
-Pricing shown below differs based on motor pod options:
+This includes all of the items noted in the “What’s Included” tab.
+Pricing below differs based on motor pod requirements:

-This includes the drive module: the round, top control plate with all drive circuitry (specified in item-1 in the overview).
-It is a direct, plug-in replacement for all turntables we have ever manufactured (dating back to 2001).
-Price is $1,095.
+Your upgrade consists of the drive module shown in the “What’s Included” tab (item #1), and is a direct, plug-in replacement for all turntable motor pods we have ever manufactured (dating back to 2001).

 Trade-in / Trade-up

-At any point within two years of purchase, you may apply the full purchase price of your drive system upgrade in trade toward a Galibier Stelvio, Gavia or Eiger turntable.
+At any point within two years of purchase, you may apply the full purchase price of your drive system upgrade in trade toward a new Galibier Stelvio, Gavia, Savoie, or Eiger turntable.